stephenharris/Event-Organiser/readme.txt

 Initial release

 == Upgrade Notice ==
+= 1.3.2 =
+This fixes permalink bug introduced in 1.3.1.
+If you upgraded to 1.3.1, you should upgrade to 1.3.2.
+You're advised to 'flush rewrite rules' by simplying visiting your permalinks setting page.

 = 1.3 =
 This a fairly big update and includes converting venues into a custom taxonomy.
 As a result some venue slugs *may* change.
 See the [plug-in website](http://www.harriswebsolutions.co.uk/event-organiser/uncategorized/2012/whats-new-in-1-3/) for more details.